Updated: Oct 12

 Creatine ethyl ester is claimed by manufacturers to be better than other types of creatine, even monohydrate.

 However, there was one study directly comparing the two forms and found that ethyl ester was worse at increasing creatine content in the blood and muscles compared to monohydrate.
-(Source)
+(7)

 Because of this, and the fact there hasn't been enough research, using creatine ethyl ester is not recommended.

-Early creatine ethyl ester research suggest it may have different uptake rates, however, it does not appear to be as effective as the monohydrate form, therefore, it’s not recommended for use.
+Although preliminary research suggests that creatine ethyl ester may have differing absorption rates, it is not advised for use since it does not seem to be as effective as the monohydrate version.

 There was one study that found creatine hydrochloride has around 38 times better solubility than monohydrate.
-(Source)
+(8)

 Buffered creatine is a form of creatine with added alkaline powder, this helps improve the stability of creatine in the stomach.